Toorion/AnyRest/README.md

-Resolving fields required only list of returned "fields" and "filter" Fields in list can be nested, if "entity" support it [^1] For pagination request "limit" and "offset" is allowed
+Resolving fields required only list of returned "fields" and "filter" Fields in list can be nested, if "entity" support it [^1] Asterisk in "fields" same possible - it should return all fields of first level of entity For pagination request "limit" and "offset" is allowed

 ### Delete records - action "del"